Trump suggests McConnell step aside if major legislation isn't passed

-WASHINGTON — President Donald Trump escalated his attacks against Senate Majority Leader Mitch McConnell Thursday, suggesting that the GOP leader should step aside if he doesn't pass any major pieces of legislation.
+WASHINGTON — President Donald Trump escalated his attacks against Senate Majority Leader Mitch McConnell Thursday, suggesting that the GOP leader should step aside if he doesn't pass any major pieces of legislation backed by the White House.

 Blaming McConnell, Trump called the defeat of the health care bill by a single vote a "disgrace."